-The rule became effective March 26, 2013 and covered entities and their business associates had until Sept.
-23, 2013 to comply.
+The rule became effective March 26, 2013.

 The Office of Civil Rights will handle enforcement of HIPAA violations.
 Penalties for HIPAA violations range from monetary fines to imprisonment, based on the nature and severity of the violation.

 For more information on the HIPAA enforcement provisions, please go to the Office of Civil Rights Enforcement Page.